My new Book, Pie Fidelity, is published on 4th April. Here’s the blurb:

 This contrast is echoed by the refreshments offered in each kind of station.
 Until recently, inside old Victorian stations such as London’s King’s Cross, homely little cafés would lurk.
 These independent businesses were run by shiny-faced men and women in their fifties, blasting steaming tea from huge urns into chunky white mugs.
 This tea was tannic and dark, as a friend of mine once remarked, ‘the colour of He-Man’s skin’.
 They served bacon rolls made with thick juicy rashers.
 And a roll and a cup of tea would cost £2.50.

 In all but a handful of British train stations, these cafés have been replaced by the same chains you find in the new stations.
 These franchises, with names like Pumpkin and Lemon Tree, come across as low-rent versions of Costa and Starbuck’s.
 Along with Upper Crust, Caffè Ritazza and every other stand on a typical British train station concourse, are all owned or operated by one company, SSP.
 Whichever franchise they’re working in, the staff are trained to ‘upsell’ you, and seemingly trained to do little else.
-The bacon is always overdone and the bread is the wrong kind – baguette, ciabatta and focaccia have their time and place, but by the gods it’s not here, not now.
+The bacon is always overdone and the bread is the wrong kind – baguette, ciabatta and focaccia all have their time and place, but by the gods it’s not here, not now.
 The staff often seem confused when you ask them to heat the roll or baguette, despite the fact that the little card on the stand says ‘served hot!’
 If they deign to ask you if you want sauce, you’re lucky if they remember which one – often they give you tomato and brown because that’s easier than trying to remember the answer to a question they asked you ten seconds ago.
 And instead of costing £2.50, like the bacon roll and cuppa in the café that stood here before the station’s last refurbishment, your baguette and flimsy cardboard cup of wan tea costs at least double that.

 The first time I was presented with this perplexing excuse for a bacon roll and a cup to tea, I simply couldn’t understand how any big corporation could get something so simple so colossally wrong.
 And then I realised that part of the problem is that in every chain like this, everything is prepared off-site, packaged in cellophane and delivered to each branded outlet, foolproof and ready to eat or microwave.
-Head office has decided the branch staff can’t be trusted with the simple act of cooking, that they’re incapable of performing tasks at work that they, you and I carry out perfectly well in our leisure time.
+Head office has decided that the branch staff can’t be trusted with the simple act of cooking, that they’re incapable of performing tasks at work that they, you and I carry out perfectly well at home in our leisure time.
 This is what now passes for ‘progress’, as our civilisation starts to pick up speed on its downward curve.

-Even in the rare chains where it’s better quality than the scrapings from the abattoir floor, it’s still streaky.
+Even in the rare chains where the bacon is better quality than the scrapings from the abattoir floor, it’s still streaky.
 There’s a great deal I admire about American culture and cuisine, but bacon seems to be some kind of national blind spot.
 They seem unaware that back bacon exists, because if they did know about it they wouldn’t insist on serving streaky bacon on their breakfasts and burgers.
-And as the popularity of American cuisine surges in the UK, chains are replacing back bacon with streaky, to be more like the Americans, even though they know it’s not as good.
+And as the popularity of American cuisine surges in the UK, chains here are replacing back bacon with streaky, to be more like the Americans, even though they know it’s not as good.

 We’re going backwards.